KC-Nick/readme-generator/README.md

   ## Credits

   I would like to credit my wonderful instructors, they have helped teach me a lot in my Bootcamp class!
+  The starter code can be found here: [LINK](https://github.com/coding-boot-camp/potential-enigma).

   ## Contribute